wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

     **Steps for all Elasticsearch nodes**

-    1. Install the Elasticsearch package in all cluster hosts 2:
+    1. Install the Elasticsearch package in all cluster hosts:

       .. code-block:: console